Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Conclusions

-In conclusions, we find a scheme realizing the bosonic FQH conductance at 1/2 in optical lattices without flat band.
-By circularly shaking the optical lattice and applying Feshbach resonance, the systems display a fractional quantum Hall conductance at $1/2$.
+In conclusion, we find a scheme realizing the bosonic FQH conductance of 1/2 in optical lattices without flat band.
+By circularly shaking the optical lattice and applying Feshbach resonance, the system displays a fractional quantum Hall conductance of 1/2.
 We show that the state with this conductance can be experimentally prepared by adiabatic turning on the lattice shaking.
-It provides a convenient and robust way to investigate the bosonic FQH effect in cold-atom experiments.
+It provides a convenient and robust way to investigate the bosonic FQH effect \cite{PhysRevB.85.235137, PhysRevB.41.12838, PhysRevLett.114.186801, PhysRevLett.122.166801, PhysRevA.85.033620, PhysRevA.98.063621} in cold-atom experiments.

 We acknowledge financial supports from the National Natural Science Foundation of China under grant no. 11974202, and 92165203.